JoseMLopezSanz/LeNet/README.md

 handwritten recognition of alphanumeric characters in addition to only numbers.
 The same blackboard implementation will be used to test the performance manually.

+### Motivation

-This code is really good for new students who want to get their hands dirty and learn how to train the "Hello world" version of a CNN.
+This code gives a good oportunity for new students who want to get their hands dirty and learn how to train the "Hello world" version of a CNN.

 ### Prerequisites